 The crops can be used for making pies and jelly and for fresh eating.
 They are relatively pest-free but are not heat tolerant, so they are best adapted to north Georgia.
 They are very winter hardy.

 Adjust soil pH to 6.0 to 6.5 prior to planting.
-Fertilize twice a season with 2 ounces of 10-10-10 for each foot of plant height; keep well watered.
+Fertilize twice a season with 2 oz of 10-10-10 for each foot of plant height; keep well watered.
 These plants are marginally adapted to the south.

-Common gooseberry varieties are 'Clark,' 'Fredonia' and 'Pixwell.'
-Common currant varieties are 'Red Lake,' 'Stephens No. 9,' 'White Grape' and 'Wilder.'
+Common gooseberry varieties are 'Clark', 'Fredonia', and 'Pixwell'.
+Common currant varieties are 'Red Lake', 'Stephens No. 9', 'White Grape', and 'Wilder'.

 Gooseberries and currants are intermediate hosts of white pine blister rust fungus.
 During the Depression, WPA crews destroyed wild and domestic gooseberries and currants in an effort to stem the disease.
 In recent years, it has been concluded that these plants are not a significant factor in the spread of the fungus.

 The Chinese jujube or Chinese date (Zizyphus jujuba) is adaptable to many areas in Georgia.
-It is drought hardy and produces a graceful, open-growing ornamental tree up to 40 feet tall.
+It is drought hardy and produces a graceful, open-growing ornamental tree up to 40 ft tall.
 The plum-sized fruit has a thin, edible skin surrounding white flesh.
 The single hard stone contains two seeds.
 The immature fruit is green; mahogany-colored spots appear on the skin as the fruit ripens, and the fully mature fruit is entirely brown.
 When the fruit is brownish-green, it is similar to a mealy apple in texture and flavor.
 However, when fully dehydrated in a shriveled brown condition, the fruit is much better tasting and very similar to a date.
 The trees are quite cold hardy and bloom late enough in the spring that freezes seldom affect fruit production.
 The trees are self-fertile, but you can increase yields by cross-pollination with another variety.